oracle/cluster-api-provider-oci/docs/src/reference/glossary.md

 Or __Container Network Interface__

-A [Cloud Native Computing Foundation](https://cncf.io) projet that  consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
+A [Cloud Native Computing Foundation](https://cncf.io) project that  consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.

 # F